metio/terraform-provider-k8s/docs/data-sources/instana_io_instana_agent_v1_manifest.md

 Optional:

-- `affinity` (Attributes) agent.pod.affinity are affinities to influence agent pod assignment.https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/ (see [below for nested schema](#nestedatt--spec--agent--pod--affinity))
+- `affinity` (Attributes) agent.pod.affinity are affinities to influence agent pod assignment. https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/ (see [below for nested schema](#nestedatt--spec--agent--pod--affinity))
 - `annotations` (Map of String) agent.pod.annotations are additional annotations to be added to the agent pods.
 - `labels` (Map of String) agent.pod.labels are additional labels to be added to the agent pods.
-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-- `priority_class_name` (String) agent.pod.priorityClassName is the name of an existing PriorityClass that should be set on the agent podshttps://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/
+- `priority_class_name` (String) agent.pod.priorityClassName is the name of an existing PriorityClass that should be set on the agent pods https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - `tolerations` (Attributes List) agent.pod.tolerations are tolerations to influence agent pod assignment. (see [below for nested schema](#nestedatt--spec--agent--pod--tolerations))

 <a id="nestedatt--spec--agent--pod--affinity"></a>